Deadline: March 30

 As agriculture worldwide is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.
 It is therefore important that today’s plant pathologists find opportunities to establish collaborations and share intellectual resources.

-The APS Office of International Programs (OIP) is requesting proposals for the “OIP Global Experience, a program aimed at helping APS plant pathologists work with scientists and extension personnel in developing countries in training and outreach efforts.
+The APS Office of International Programs (OIP) is requesting proposals for the “OIP Global Experience, a program aimed at helping APS members who are plant pathologists to work with scientists and extension personnel in developing countries in training and outreach efforts.
 As agriculture is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.

-Proposals are requested for programs to be administered in 2021.
-The proposals (maximum of 3 pages for items 1‐5 noted below) should be received on or before February 15.
+Proposals are requested for programs to be administered in the year the funds are distributed and no more than one year after the date of the funds received.
+The proposals (maximum of 3 pages for items 1‐5 noted below) should be received on or before March 30 of each year.

 - Workshop/training course title and outline (list topics)